Twenty20 Kizhakkambalam: Development activities

 During the 2020 Kerala Local body elections, party has won nine seats in Aikkaranadu panchayat, five seats in Kunnathunad and five seats in Mazhuvannur higher than the 17 of the 19 seats in Kizhakkambalam in 2015.

 Anti alcohol movement

 Twenty20 promised to make Kizhakkambalam an alcohol free village.
 This was the main offer of the organization during the election campaign in November, 2015.
 And they kept their word by closing down the only beverage outlet available in this area.

+Controversy

+Speaking to a section of media, KITEX group managing director Sabu M Jacob, who is also the chairman of Twenty20, said he was "forced" to buy electoral bonds for giving contributions to mainstream political parties as it was "essential for the existence of business ventures".